-On July 14th, the HCL AppScan team will present a new webinar titled, “Managing Application Security in a Global Enterprise: A CISO’s Perspective.”
-You can register for the event here.
+The HCL AppScan team recently presented a webinar titled, “Managing Application Security in a Global Enterprise: A CISO’s Perspective.”
+You can listen to the replay of the event here.

 - Keeping up with the pace of security change in a global organization.